wavecommander/panblog/md/posts/looking-at-the-stars-for-answers.md

 But what else could one do?
 The desire to share the warmth of a Sun is not extinguished, even long after its own flames have.

 I am relieved to not be living in such a world.
-I live close to other observers.
-Communicating over short distances by typical means.
+I live close to other observers; communicating over short distances by typical means.
-We bask in the warmth of our Suns together from time to time, and lay and point out shooting stars to one another to pass the time.
+We bask in the warmth of our Suns together, and lay and point out shooting stars to one another to pass the time.

 If ever a being does find themselves in such a precarious situation, in such a strange world where they can scream as loud as possible and never be heard, I hope that they could somehow hear my thoughts.